Born: 26th December 1892, Ipswich.

 Joan Mary Peck, 11 months, born Ipswich.

-Edwin was a member of the Y.M.C.A.
+Edwin had been a zealous and useful member of the Y.M.C.A. and was Junior Secretary.

 On the 17th January 1922, from his home – 111, Ranelagh Road, Felixstowe, Suffolk.
 Mr Robert R. Peck applied for the medals in respect for his late son.